spacebotwar/api-documentation/docs/api/concepts/start.md

 {% include section_header.html method="SERVER" url="/welcome" title="Welcome" %}

-When a client makes a Web Socket connection, the server will send a message indicating the current status of the room.
+When a client makes a Web Socket connection, the server will send a message indicating the current status.
 It may also send an update whenever the server status changes.

 {% highlight JSON %}
 {